p-hzamora/FluentValidation/docs/conditions.md

 # Conditions

 The `when` and `unless` methods can be used to specify conditions that control when the rule should execute.
-For example, this rule on the `CustomerDiscount` property will only execute when `IsPreferredCustomer` is `true`:
+For example, this rule on the `CustomerDiscount` property will only execute when `IsPreferredCustomer` is `True`:

 ```python
 rule_for(customer => customer.CustomerDiscount).greater_than(0).when(customer => customer.IsPreferredCustomer)